Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/06c-monitor-data-warehouse.md

 1. Run the modified query and view the results, which show details of all queries and their durations.

 > **Further Information**: See [Query insights in Fabric data warehousing](https://learn.microsoft.com/fabric/data-warehouse/query-insights) in the Microsoft Fabric documentation for more information about using query insights.

-## Clean up resources

-In this exercise, you have used dynamic management views and query insights to monitor activity in a Microsoft Fabric data warehouse.

-If you've finished exploring your data warehouse, you can delete the workspace you created for this exercise.

-1. In the bar on the left, select the icon for your workspace to view all of the items it contains.
-1. Select **Workspace settings** and in the **General** section, scroll down and select **Remove this workspace**.
-1. Select **Delete** to delete the workspace.